frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/settings/module-settings.md

 <!-- add-breadcrumbs -->
 # Show or Hide Modules

-You can globally switch off certain desktop module via:

-> Setup > Permissions > Show / Hide Modules
+You can globally switch off certain modules by clicking on Show / Hide Cards in your ERPNext Home Page.

-For example if you are in the services business, you want to hide the Manufacturing Module, you can do this via **Show or Hide Modules**
+For example if you are in the services business, you want to hide the Manufacturing Module, you can do this.

-### Example

-Check / uncheck the items to show / hide.
+Check/uncheck the items to show/hide.

 <img class="screenshot" alt="Module Settings" src="{{docs_base_url}}/assets/img/setup/settings/show-hide-modules.png">

+In versions older than v12, click on your username, select 'Everyone' and check/uncheck the modules

 {next}